alshedivat/al-folio/_pages/about.md

 During the first two years of my PhD, I worked on ML applications for education with Prof. [Tom Mitchell](http://www.cs.cmu.edu/~tom/).
 In 2020-2022, I took a leave from the PhD to build the ML/NLP product/team of an [early-stage data privacy startup](https://www.relyance.ai/).

-In my spare time, I enjoy good food and wine, nature and traveling, and lifting weights while listening to history/philosophy podcasts.
+In my spare time, I enjoy food and wine, traveling and nature, and lifting weights while listening to history/philosophy podcasts.
-Also, I grew up in Paris, and my English accent has long been stuck at a local optimum.
+I grew up in Paris and my English accent has long been stuck at a local optimum.